airamrguez/cordova-plugin-realm/README.md

 #### Realm instance methods.

   - `where(schemaName: string): QueryBuilder` returns a query object which you can use to append query methods.
-  - `insert(schemaName, json, success, error)` inserts a json object or array into the database.
+  - `create(schemaName: string, json: Array | Object, update: boolean, success, error)`: create or update an array or an object into the database.
   - `deleteAll(schemaName)` clears all objects.

 ### Queries